moppermonster/learning/README.md

 # learning
-Collection for learning and study materials by me
+Collection of learning and study materials by me

 ## Studystuff
 Stuff for students.